jaeseong2/jaeseong2/README.md

 <h2>Hey 👋, I'm Jaeseong Lee</a></h2>
 <p>I'm a software engineer at Tanker.
+I'm currently developing and managing server side software in my work.
 I am working on some side projects.</p>

 <h2>⚡️ A Few Quick Facts</h2>
 <ul>